kjohnston/pgbackups-archive/README.md

 A means of automating Heroku PGBackups and archiving them to Amazon S3.

-## Upgrade Alert

-As of v1.0.0, `pgbackups-archive` works with the new [Heroku PGBackups](https://devcenter.heroku.com/articles/heroku-postgres-backups) service, which replaced the older [PG Backups](https://devcenter.heroku.com/articles/pgbackups) add-on.

-If you're still using an older version of `pgbackups-archive`, it's time to upgrade!

-Read more about this transition in Heroku's offerings on the Heroku Blog: [PG Backups Levels Up](https://blog.heroku.com/archives/2015/3/11/pgbackups-levels-up)

-Please note that the environment variables that need to be defined have changed with v1.0.0.
+## This Project is No Longer Active

+As of June 29, 2018, Heroku has [yanked](https://rubygems.org/gems/heroku/versions) the older versions of the [Heroku Legacy CLI](https://github.com/heroku/legacy-cli) that the `pgbackups-archive` gem depends on.
+As a result, you should discontinue use of `pgbackups-archive`.

+If you're looking for a similar means of replicating Heroku database backups to Amazon S3, please see the [heroku-database-backups](https://github.com/kbaum/heroku-database-backups) project.

 ## Overview